 I can use all my fz200 52mm filters and close up glass

-Finally the battery door hinges so that I can leave my tripod plate on and still get to the battery and card.
+Finally, unlike the fz1000, the battery door hinges so that I can leave my tripod plate on and still get to the battery and card.
 That’s a biggie.

-Metal tripod screw is nice and even nicer now that I can open the battery door with it still on the tripod
+Metal tripod screw is nice and even nicer now that I can open the battery door with it still on the tripod!!

-I also like that again like the fz1000 is has multiple image, time lapse and some fun settings
+I also like that again like the fz1000 is has multiple image, time lapse, and some fun settings

-LIke the 1000 I like the Zebra Pattern so if you’re clipping highlights before you shoot
+Like the 1000 I like the zebra pattern so if you’re clipping highlights before you shoot

 7 step auto bracket is a plus